-In July of 1999 I accepted an appointment to the United States Naval Academy where I studied Aerospace Engineering.
-I participated with the Catholic Midshipmen Club, the Catholic Choir, and the USNA Silent Drill Platoon.
-After my sophomore year I taught the incoming class of 2005 how to shoot pistol.
-During my junior year, I remember walking back into my room after swim class on Tuesday and seeing the reports of the first plane impacting the World Trade Center.
-I watched the second plane hit, and the world I knew disappeared.
-All of us midshipmen had a new battle awaiting us upon graduation.
-I was one of thirty people selected for a Human Factors In Combat course, a deep examination of the mental and emotional preparation required of military leaders.
-In the summer I helped train the incoming class of 2006, the first in decades to join in time of war.
-I graduated the following May, and was commissioned a 2nd Lieutenant in the US Marine Corps.
+In July of 1999, Chuck Enderlin accepted an appointment to the United States Naval Academy where he studied Aerospace Engineering.
+He was active in the Catholic Midshipmen Club, the Catholic Choir, the USNA Silent Drill Platoon, and taught incoming classes how to shoot pistol.
+His most formative experience at the Naval Academy, however, occurred when he returned from class one morning and saw that the first plane had hit the World Trade Towers.
+Forever changed, he prepared for the new battle awaiting him upon graduation.
+He was one of thirty people selected at the Academy for a Human Factors in Combat course, a deep examination of the mental and emotional preparation required of military leaders.
+That summer he helped train the incoming class of 2006, the first in decades to join in time of war.
+He graduated the following May and was commissioned a 2nd Lieutenant in the US Marine Corps.

-I was assigned training in Quantico, Virginia; Pensacola, Florida; and Meridian, Mississippi before earning my Wings of Gold in 2006.
-At the ceremony, my grandmother pined on the same wings my grandfather himself wore in World War II.
-I went to Oceana, Virginia and Beaufort, South Carolina to fly the F/A-18 Hornet with the Hawks of VMFA(AW)-533.
-I deployed to the Western Pacific, flying along the border between North and South Korea, as well as participating in exercises in Malaysia, Thailand, and Japan.
-The Marine Corps assigned me to Marine Aircraft Group 40 in Helmand, Afghanistan, tasking me with scheduling air support for operations in Afghanistan, including Operation Khanjar, the largest Marine offensive since Vietnam.
-I returned to Meridian, MS as a flight instructor to mentor and train the next generation of Naval Aviators.
-In 2014 I transferred to the Marine Corps Reserves and continued to serve as a flight instructor.
-During the course of my carreer I've received the Afghanistan Campaign Medal, Global War on Terror Expeditionary Medal, the NATO Medal-ISAF Afghanistan, the Presidential Unit Citation, and two Navy-Marine Corps Achievement Medals.
+Chuck Enderlin was assigned training in Quantico, VA; Pensacola, FL; and Meridian, MS where he earned his Wings of Gold in 2006.
+At the ceremony, his grandmother pinned onto him the very wings his grandfather wore during World War II.
+Afterward, Chuck was stationed in Oceana, VA and then in Beaufort, SC flying the F/A-18 Hornet.
+From there he deployed to the Western Pacific, flying missions along the North Korean Border and participated in exercises in Malaysia, Thailand, and Japan.
+Chuck also deployed to Helmand, Afghanistan where he scheduled various operations, including Operation Khanjar, the largest Marine offensive since Vietnam.
+Afterward he returned to Meridian, MS to train the next generation of fighter pilots.
+During his career, Chuck was awarded the Afghanistan Campaign Medal, the Global War on Terror Expeditionary Medal, the NATO Medal, the NATO Medal-ISAF Afghanistan, the Presidential Unit Citation, and two Navy-Marine Corps Achievement Medals.

 I know what it means to be a leader, and I know the responsibilities that come with leadership.
 I know the importance of having health coverage - we had two very challenging pregnancies and without the health care plan I have we might not have our daughters.
 I know that the changing environment is creating challenges not just for our farmers, but also becoming the largest single problem facing our military.
 I know without education we will be unprepared for the world ahead, and that education is the great equalizer in our country, transforming hard work into continued prosperity.